ransome1/sleek/README.md

 ![Alt text](assets/screenshots/mac/main.png?raw=true "Screenshot of sleek's main view as seen on MacOS")
 ![Alt text](assets/screenshots/mac/main_filter_dark.png?raw=true "Screenshot of sleek's filter drawer in dark mode as seen on MacOS")

+### Support sleek by
+* staring, forking and watching it on Github.
+Once sleek reaches **30 watchers, 30 forks and 75 stars**, we can distribute it to MacOS using the <a href="https://github.com/Homebrew/brew">Homebew Package Manager</a>
+* reviewing it on <a href="https://sourceforge.net/projects/sleek/reviews">SourceForge</a> or <a href="https://www.microsoft.com/store/apps/9NWM2WXF60KR">Windows Store</a>
+* contributing <a href="https://github.com/ransome1/sleek/issues">bug reports, code improvements, features or simply suggest new features</a>
+* translating sleek into your own language and contributing your translations

 ### Get it from Microsoft Store
 You can install sleek from Microsofts Windows Store